 This might sound a little strange, but if you’re the kind of person who likes to bring cheese on your travels, then you’re probably going to be stopped.
-The reason for this is because it seems to show up looking like a C4 explosive – it’s indistinguishable.
+The reason for this is because sometimes, it can look like a C4 explosive – it’s almost indistinguishable.

-In fact, TSA agents get rather annoyed with anyone who feels like traveling with meats or orange-toned organic products.
-It all makes their job a lot harder just to make sure someone isn’t trying to do something horrible.
+In fact, TSA agents get rather annoyed with anyone who likes traveling with meats or orange-toned organic products.
+It makes their job a lot harder, as they have to make sure someone isn’t trying to do something horrible.

 No settling in

 TSA agents don’t get to settle down at their stations for the day like most other people do.
-Instead, they could be made to do anything after half an hour.
+Instead, they could be made to do something new every half an hour.
 Apparently, they will get assigned to different stations each day and be moved around every 30 minutes.

 This is so that they avoid making any errors.
 Apparently, after half an hour of doing a task, you may start missing things.
 So, they can’t get comfortable and have to be on their toes all day.